vincmgn/GAVE/README.md

 #   GROUPIE TRACKER | GAVE
 > Groupie Tracker is (a first year) school project.
-> This project was completed by a team of three colleagues.
+> This project was completed by a team of three students.
 > We decided to name our project : GAVE

 - G -> Groupie Tracker